-In the United States alone, about 13 MILLION WOMEN are either living with Alzheimer’s or caring for someone who has it.
+In the United States, more than 11 MILLION WOMEN are either living with Alzheimer’s or caring for someone who has it.

 Almost TWO-THIRDS of Americans living with Alzheimer’s are women.

 Women in their 60s are more than TWICE AS LIKELY to develop Alzheimer’s disease over the rest of their lives as they are to develop breast cancer.

 MORE THAN 60% of Alzheimer’s and dementia caregivers are women.
 More specifically, over one-third of dementia caregivers are daughters.

 Women take on MORE CAREGIVING TASKS than their male counterparts – and care for people with more cognitive, functional, and/or behavioral problems.